-The compensation committee did not retain a compensation consultant for fiscal 2017.
-The compensation committee has engaged Pay Governance as an independent advisor to the compensation committee providing executive compensation consulting services for fiscal 2018.
+The compensation committee engaged Pay Governance as an independent advisor to the compensation committee providing executive compensation consulting services for the fiscal year ended December 31, 2018 and for the fiscal year ending December 31, 2019.
 Pay Governance was engaged by and reports to the compensation committee.
-Pay Governance is not expected to provide any services to the Company other than executive compensation consulting services during fiscal 2018.
+Pay Governance is not expected to provide any services to the Company other than executive compensation consulting services during the fiscal year ending December 31, 2019.
 In compliance with the SEC and the corporate governance rules of The Nasdaq Stock Market, Pay Governance has provided the compensation committee with a letter addressing each of the six independence factors noted above.
-Their responses affirm the independence of Pay Governance and the partners, consultants, and employees who service the compensation committee on executive compensation matters and governance issues.
+Their responses affirm the independence of Pay

+Governance and the partners, consultants, and employees who service the compensation committee on executive compensation matters and governance issues.